ElementsProject/lightning/doc/PLUGINS.md

 details).
 The plugin must implement the parsing of the message, including the type prefix, since c-lightning does not know how to parse the message.

-The result for this hook is currently being discarded.
-For future uses of the result we suggest just returning `{'result': 'continue'}`.
-This will ensure backward
-compatibility should the semantics be changed in future.
+Because this is a chained hook, the daemon expects the result to be `{'result': 'continue'}`.
+It will fail if something else is returned.

 ### `onion_message` and `onion_message_blinded`